 The 10-second takeaway

-Comparing the upcoming quarter to the prior-year quarter, average analyst estimates predict Nokia's revenues will compress -25.8% and EPS will shrink to a loss.
+Comparing the upcoming quarter to the prior-year quarter, average analyst estimates predict Nokia's revenues will compress -13.3% and EPS will remain in the red.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.